 Experience teaches nothing, but evaluated experience teaches everything ~ John C. Maxwell

-This is my reflection on last ten years, although to be true to my experience some lesson trace back from the high school days.
+This is my reflection on the last ten years, although to be true to my experience some lessons trace back from the high school days.

 1. You are never ready

 My grandfather used to say, “Nobody in the family can understand what the head of the house bears for the family unless they are in his shoes.”
 The same applies to leadership.
 No matter how much close you are to a leader or how much you share the burden with him, you are never ready.
 Times change, the challenges are new.
 You change too.
 This is a good thing because you realize you don’t deserve it, so you start with humility.
 You will need it.

 2. Admit your shortcomings.

 Self-awareness and personal development is a steady practice for me.
 Lately, however, I have found myself in the self-examination mode more and more often.
 Admitting your weaknesses is liberating and, at the same time, it makes you less vulnerable to criticism.
 It is a growing experience.
 Also, it helps you connect with people.
 People admire your gifts, but they connect with you in your weakness.
 I hope you will not remain in the diagnosed phase but will do something about it.

 3. Act out of obedience, not feelings.